 The above projection onto a paraboloid approach gives us one way to compute Voronoi diagrams (projection plus half-plane intersection in 3d).
-Another interesting and direct way is to use Fortune's algorithm4, which is another sweep line method.
+Another interesting and direct way is to use Fortune's algorithm (much of the discussion and figures in this section are from [2]).
+Fortune's algorithm is another sweep line method.
 One benefit of Fortune's algorithm is that it is generalizable in ways orthogonal to convex hull algorithms.
 In particular, it can more directly handle weighted Voronoi diagrams in 2D.
 It is a $O(n \log n)$ algorithm, which is optimal by a reduction from sorting.
 Clearly, by Duality, Fortune's algorithm can also be used to efficiently compute the Delaunay triangulation.